-T- 1.2.6 strongly authenticating the user without their knowledge and [SG-4] Unlinkablity by sharing that fingerprint.
-Fingerprinting Authenticators SG7 Siglates Mitigations: [SM-3] Authenticator Class Attestation ensures that the fingerprint of an Authenticator will not be unique.
-For web browsing situations where this threat is most prominent, user agents may provide additional user controls around the discoverability of FIDO Authenticators. т.
+T- 1.2.6 strongly authenticating the user without their knowledge and [SG-4] Unlinkability by sharing that fingerprint.
+Fingerprinting Authenticators SG7 Siglates For web browsing situations where this threat is most prominent, user agents may provide additional user controls around the discoverability of FIDO Authenticators.
+T

-T- 1.2.7 App to FIDO Client full MITM attack Violates Malicious software on the FIDO user device is able to read, tamper with, or spoof the endpoint of inter-process communication channels between the FIDO Client and browser or Relying Party application.
+1.2.7 App to FIDO Client full MITM attack Violates Malicious software on the FIDO user device is able to read, tamper with, or spoof the endpoint of inter-process communication channels between the FIDO Client and browser or Relying Party application.
 Consequences: Adversary is able to subvert [SA-2].
 AC3 Mitigations: On platforms where [SA-2] is not strong the security of the system may depend on preventing malicious applications from arriving on the FIDO user device.
 Such protections, e.g. app store policing, are outside the scope of FIDO.
 SA-2 When using [SM-10] Transaction Confirmation, the user would see the relevant AppID and transaction text and decide whether or not to accept an action.

-T- 1.2.8 Authenticator to App Read-Only MITM attack Violates An adversary is able to obtain an authenticator's signed protocol response message.
+T- 1.2.8 Authenticator to App Read-Only MITM attack Violates AC3 An adversary is able to obtain an authenticator's signed protocol response message.
 AC3 Consequences: The attacker attempts to replay the message to authenticate as the user, violating [SG-1] Strong User Authentication, [SG-13] Forwarding Resistance and [SG-12] Parallel Session Resistance.
-SG-1, SG-12, Mitigations: The server can use [SM-8] Protocol Nonces to detect replay of messages and verify [SM-11] Round Trip Integrity to detect modified messages.
-SG-13
+SG-1, SG-12, SG-13 Mitigations: The server can use [SM-8] Protocol Nonces to detect replay of messages and verify [SM-11] Round Trip Integrity to detect modified messages.

-T- 1.2.9 Malicious App Violates A user installs an application that represents itself as being associated with to one Relying Party application but actually initiates a protocol conversation with a different Relying Party and attempts to abuse previously registered authentication keys at that Relying Party.
-Consequences: Adversary is able to violate [SG-7] User Consent by misrepresenting the target of authentication.
-SG-7 Other consequences equivalent to [T-1.2.5] AC3 Mitigations: If a [SM-5] Transaction Confirmation Display is present, the user may be able to verify the true target of an operation.
-If the malicious application attempts to communicate directly with an Authenticator that uses [SM-13] KeyHandleAccessToken, it should not be able to access keys registered by other FIDO Clients.
-If the operating environment on the FIDO user device supports it, the FIDO client may be able to determine the application's identity and verify if it is authorized to target that Relying Party using a [SM-14] AppID Separation.
+Malicious App Violates at represents itself as being associated with to one Relying Party application but actually initiates a ferent Relying Party and attempts to abuse previously registered authentication keys at that Relying ble to violate [SG-7] User Consent by misrepresenting the target of authentication. t to [T-1.2.5] ction Confirmation Display is present, the user may be able to verify the true target of an operation.
+SG-7 npts to communicate directly with an Authenticator that uses [SM-13] KeyHandleAccessToken, it ys registered by other FIDO Clients. the FIDO user device supports it, the FIDO client may be able to determine the application's zed to target that Relying Party using a [SM-14] AppID Separation. afe uk t c r t represents itself as being associated with to one Relying Party application but actually initiates a erent Relying Party and attempts to abuse previously registered authentication keys at that Relying one to violate [SG-7] User Consent by misrepresenting the target of authentication. to [T-1.2.5] to Confirmation Display is present, the user may be able to verify the true target of an operation.
+Inpts to communicate directly with an Authenticator that uses [SM-13] KeyHandleAccessToken, it registered by other FIDO Clients.